MATHS 399 : Capstone: Mathematics

 |Assessment Type||Learning Outcome Addressed|

-Attendance is expected at scheduled activities including labs/tutorials/studios/clinics to receive credit for components of the course.
+- Attendance is required at all scheduled activities, including course sessions and group activities, to complete components of the course.

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.